luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 There are several key approaches in the literature on populism, the ideational, the strategic, and the discursive-performative approach @moffittPopulism2020, or as a style of communication @jagersPopulismPoliticalCommunication2007.
 Although scholars have had a lively discussion about what the "correct" definition is @aslanidisPopulismIdeologyRefutation2016, we will follow #cite(<engesserPopulistOnlineCommunication2017>, form: "prose") and see these approaches not as mutually exclusive, but argue that all definitions shed light on different aspects of populism @engesserPopulismSocialMedia2017[p.~1280].
 Another scholar puts this aspect of the scholarly discussion as:

 #quote()[
   There is actually a fair degree of agreement among academics: most specialists are of the view that populism revolves around a central division between "the people" and "the elite".
   In other words, there is considerable consensus about the core features of populism. @moffittPopulism2020 ]

-What all approaches on populism share, is a common understanding that at its core, populism is about a
+// What all approaches on populism share, is a common understanding that at its core, populism is about a

 // -----------------------------------------------------------------------------------
 // -----------------------------------------------------------------------------------

-Another prominent approach to populism is the discursive-perfomative one.
-Rooted in the work of Ernesto Laclau, it is by far the most common approach by political theorists @moffittPopulism2020.// (S. ~60 von 360, Beginn "The Discursive-Performative Approach")
-While this approach is less popular in the empirical literature due to being "extremely abstract" that "it has serious problems when it comes to analysing populism in more conrete terms" #cite(<muddePopulismEuropeAmericas2012>, supplement: "p.
-6"), it has some very handy properties that we implement in this work.
+The most popular definition of populism in the empirical literature is given by Cas #cite(<muddePopulistZeitgeist2004>, form: "prose").
 This approach frames populism pimarily as a conflict between the corrupt elite and the virtuous people and therefore focuses on two key notions: anti-elitism and people-centrism.
 Populism in this context emphasizes the homogeneous nature of the people, often depicted as a cultural or economic entity, and defines the elite variably depending on context @muddeStudyingPopulismComparative2018.
 It is seen as a "thin-centered ideology" with a narrow scope compared to broader ideologies like nativism or socialism, which it can accompany @muddePopulistZeitgeist2004 @hawkinsIdeationalApproachPopulism2019.
 Populism, seen as a thin ideology, describes a worldview that is characterized above all by the antagonistic relationship between the virtuous people and the corrupt elite, which is linked to a thick ideology @muddePopulistZeitgeist2004.
 Understanding populist rhetoric and claims that support this antagonism is thereby key to explaining their electoral success @devreesePopulismExpressionPolitical2018.

-//DRAFT --
+Another notable perspective on populism is the discursive-performative approach.
+Rooted in the work of Ernesto Laclau, it is by far the most common approach by political theorists @moffittPopulism2020.// (S. ~60 von 360, Beginn "The Discursive-Performative Approach")
+Although this approach is less prevalent in the empirical literature, as it is considered "extremely abstract" and faces "serious problems when it comes to analysing populism in more concrete terms" #cite(<muddePopulismEuropeAmericas2012>, supplement: "p.
+6"), it offers several valuable features that are applied in the in this work.
 While #cite(<moffittPopulism2020>, form: "prose", supplement: "Table 2.1") makes a clear distinction in that the ideational approach views populism as a purely binary attribute of political actors, Mudde recognizes a gradual "more or less populism" and merely qualifies that it makes little sense to speak of "weak populists" in the case of non-populist actors who use some populist phrases @muddePopulismIdeatioalApproach2017.

 // First, we follow the discursive-perfomative approach in that we define populism as a gradational concept, in contrast to a binary approach which is commonly used in research using the ideational defintion.
 (CITE) // (CITE Moffit 2020, Table 2.1 -- roughly)
 This allows us to detect 'more or less' populism in specific texts.
 Secondly, we see populism less as an attribute of political actors but rather see it as a practice that political actors consciously choose to employ to convey an ideology to the audience.

-=== What are "The People"? (or People-Centrism)
+// === What are "The People"? (or People-Centrism)

-// people centrism
+// // people centrism
-The concept of "the people" plays an uncontested central role in all theoretical strands of populism, yet there is no complete consensus on how this term is defined.
+// The concept of "the people" plays an uncontested central role in all theoretical strands of populism, yet there is no complete consensus on how this term is defined.
-Proponents of the ideological approach assume that "the people" is perceived as "pure" and "homogeneous", while scholars self-identifying as "post-Laclauian" #cite(<ostiguyIntroduction2021>, supplement: [p.~2]) contend that '"[t]he people", as a unified (but not necessarily "pure" or homogeneous) #cite(<muddePopulismLiberalDemocracy2012>, supplement: [p.~8]) political agent, is the outcome of particular political appeals and not a pre-existing social category" #cite(<panizzaPopulismHegemonyPolitical2021>, supplement: [p.~26]).
+// Proponents of the ideological approach assume that "the people" is perceived as "pure" and "homogeneous", while scholars self-identifying as "post-Laclauian" #cite(<ostiguyIntroduction2021>, supplement: [p.~2]) contend that '"[t]he people", as a unified (but not necessarily "pure" or homogeneous) #cite(<muddePopulismLiberalDemocracy2012>, supplement: [p.~8]) political agent, is the outcome of particular political appeals and not a pre-existing social category" #cite(<panizzaPopulismHegemonyPolitical2021>, supplement: [p.~26]).
-We argue that these two stands are not contradictory but can exist side-by-side.
+// We argue that these two stands are not contradictory but can exist side-by-side.
-Populists use Social Media to engage with specific segments of the population in a way, that almost everyone can find appeals they can identify with.
+// Populists use Social Media to engage with specific segments of the population in a way, that almost everyone can find appeals they can identify with.
-By spreading these appeals very widely and addressing many different subgroups, they create a sense of belonging with which a broad mass can identify.
+// By spreading these appeals very widely and addressing many different subgroups, they create a sense of belonging with which a broad mass can identify.
-In this way, they create the feeling of a unified people.
+// In this way, they create the feeling of a unified people.
-This argument, originally stated by Laclau as the fact that "the people" is an "empty signifier" is a construction, nowadays also appears to be shared by Mudde and Rovira Kaltwasser @muddePopulismVeryShort2017.
+// This argument, originally stated by Laclau as the fact that "the people" is an "empty signifier" is a construction, nowadays also appears to be shared by Mudde and Rovira Kaltwasser @muddePopulismVeryShort2017.
 They state that, 'given that populism has the capacity to frame "the people" in a way that appeals to different constitutencies and articulate their demands, it can generate a shared identity between different groups and facilitate their support for a common cause' (p.~9).

-=== The Elite (or Anti-Elitism)
+// === The Elite (or Anti-Elitism)

-=== Populism and populist attitudes (?)
+== Populist attitudes

 Populism reasearch is mostly divided into to different parts.
 There is one strain that detects populism in political actors or parts of discourse like speeches.